Yilinnnh/l2clearspeech-yilinhao/research-assessment.md

     2.  .gitingore comprehensively excludes unnecessary, private, and very large files and are commented appropriately

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
         -   Grader comments:
+            - This is close enough, but take a look at what is actually being ignored and what isn't.
+You're gitignore isn't processing everything like you might expect.
+Double check that 1) you remove things from github that were added before you ignored them and 2) that the pattern matching in the .gitignore is working as you expect.
             - .gitignore should include (minimally) a localonly folder and pdf render files (e.g., the *_files folder, .ttt, .tex., .log, etc.), as well as comments describing the ignored items (in addition to the default ignored items if you’re using a template)

 4.  effectively use version control